ilenker/fppdevlog/content/blog/2025-09-27/index.md

 1. some row is full.
 2. for each non-empty row above it, move each down a row in the grid.

-_(another side note: literally as I'm writing this, I'm going back and forth thinking:
+_(another side note: literally as I'm writing this, I'm going back and forth thinking:_

-	"a 2D array is probably more than fine, maybe even faster that this linked list garbage, stop overcomplicating things",
+> "a 2D array is probably more than fine, maybe even faster that this linked list garbage, stop overcomplicating things"

-and:
+_and:_

-	"no wait, a linked-list will make future optimisation easier", and then:
+> "no wait, a linked-list will make future optimisation easier"

+_and then:_

-	"it's just a tetris clone, we have all the memory and CPU speed in the world, just do the cleanest, easy-to-reason-about solution.", and then:
+> "it's just a tetris clone, we have all the memory and CPU speed in the world, just do the cleanest, easy-to-reason-about solution."

+_and then:_

-	"but trying to implement this linked list solution is fun in-and-of-itself, that's reason enough to try it" this thought pattern can be debilitating, but hey, don't worry - it only get's worse from here)_
+> "but trying to implement this linked list solution is fun in-and-of-itself, that's reason enough to try it"

+_this thought pattern can be debilitating, but hey, don't worry - it only get's worse from here)_

 Now this sounds like a perfect use-case for a linked list to me.
 One static-length linked list, each node representing a row, that just get's shuffled around as lines get cleared.
 Let's take the single clear example again: